scarpenter/scarpenter.github.com/source/_posts/2013-05-07-announcing-armadillo-group-text.markdown

 This is my first time using [Twilio](http://twilio.com) and it's been a joy so far.
 The API is simple to use (especially with the help of the [twilio-ruby](https://github.com/twilio/twilio-ruby) gem) and has been solid.
 The ease of use has me wondering what kind of project I could do to utilize their voice services.

-If you have need to send a message to a group, give [Armadillo Group Text](http://www.sendagrouptext.com) a try.
+If you need to send a message to a group, give [Armadillo Group Text](http://www.sendagrouptext.com) a try.